Martha’s Vineyard, MA – Fausta’s Shack – July 12, 1997

 However she agreed that I should put some parameters in place to protect me from any potential success or failure.
 Together we imagined some preliminary measures if I, in fact, ever decided a life in music was the right path for me…

 1. I shouldn’t be tempted to take the same path my parents had.
-I should probably not sign a record deal (if one is ever an option for me) and instead get my hands dirty.
+I should probably not sign a record deal (if one was ever an option for me) and instead get my hands dirty.
 I should teach myself the ins and outs and the nitty-gritty of running a label myself before delegating roles to others.

 2. I should never read reviews.
 This was my dad’s advice “If you believe the good reviews, you’ll believe the bad reviews when they come.
 Best not to read them at all.”